SyedShakirX/Terraform-AWS-Production-Ready-Infrastructure/README.md

 ### 🛠️ Key Features
 * **Zero-Downtime Architecture:** Distributed across multiple Availability Zones (AZ-1a & AZ-1b).
 * **Security-First Networking:** Instances reside in private subnets with no direct internet access.
-* **Least Privilege Access:** Port 8080 is only accessible via the ALB Security Group; SSH is restricted to Bastion Hosts.
+* **Least Privilege Access:** Port 8080 is only accessible via the ALB Security Group; SSH is restricted to Bastion Hosts only.
 * **Self-Healing & Elastic:** Auto Scaling Group (ASG) maintains a desired capacity of 5 instances and scales based on CPU demand.

 ## 🏗️ Technical Architecture